We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 - certain conditions, such as anemia, migraines, or anxiety

-So, treating your dizziness usually involves treating one of these other aspects.
+Treating your dizziness usually involves treating one of these other conditions.

 Certain foods and nutrients may help relieve symptoms of dizziness.

-A common cause of dizziness is dehydration.
-If you feel tired and thirsty and have less frequent urination when you’re dizzy, try drinking water and staying hydrated.
+Dehydration is a common cause of dizziness.
+If you feel tired and thirsty and urinate less often when you’re dizzy, try drinking water and staying hydrated.

 However, you should always consult your doctor before taking any kind of supplement, even if it’s natural.
 Supplements can interfere with other medical conditions you have or medications you take.

 - bell peppers

-Vitamin E can help maintain the elasticity of blood vessels, which can help prevent circulation problems.
+Vitamin E can help maintain the elasticity of your blood vessels.
+This can help prevent circulation problems.
 Vitamin E can be found in: